 2010 saw a major IT upgrade to the school’s facilities with each classroom now equipped with a digital projector and some of the rooms equipped with interactive white boards.

 In 2011 the school was asked by the DES to open a second stream to cater for increased demand for places.
-The Board of Management, after consultation, agreed to this request and the extension to the building is currently being planned with a target opening date of September 2013.
+The Board of Management, after consultation, agreed to this request and the extension to the building was opened in 2014.

-This will allow the school to double its capacity and make multi-denominational education available to many more parents and children in North Kildare.
+This has allowed the school to progressively double its capacity and make multi-denominational education available to many more parents and children in North Kildare.
+The school will be fully two stream by September 2022 and will accommodate more than 400 pupils.